SORA Failure to Register, Report, or Comply

-In 2006, the federal congress enacted the Adam Walsh Act.
+In 2006, the federal Congress enacted the Adam Walsh Act.
 It created a registry of all sex offenders in the federal system.
 It defined how the government classifies sexual offenses.
 States were encouraged to enact the same type of registry to keep track of state offenders.
-Michigan’s Act compiles every conceivable bit of data regarding an individual: photograph, driver’s license number, address, conviction status, email address, social security number, physical description, complete criminal history, etc. People convicted of certain sex-based crimes must register as directed by a court or face serious felony consequences.
+Michigan’s Act compiles data regarding an individual: photograph, driver’s license number, address, conviction status, email address, social security number, physical description, complete criminal history, etc. People convicted of certain sex-based crimes must register as directed by a court or face serious felony consequences.
 SORA failure to register is a crime that is punished harshly.
 If you are going to hire a defense lawyer, you do not want to be sold out by the lowest bidder.

 The registry was started because it is believed by some psychiatric and law enforcement communities that sex offenders are uniquely disposed to repeat offending and must be kept track of.
 However, many people believe that the way the registry is set up is overly harsh on registrants by publishing so much information about individuals, such as their home address, name, photograph, and the crime they were convicted of, employment information, and vehicle information as examples.

 Offenders are categorized into one of several possible “Tiers” depending on the type of conviction.
 The tiers have different requirements for registrants:

 - Tier I – This is the lowest level tier and is the tier for people convicted of less significant crimes such as indecent exposure (1-year misdemeanor) or CSC 4th Degree (2-year “misdemeanor”).
 People in this tier must register on a non-public registry for 15 years.

 - Tier II – This tier is for people convicted of more serious offenses, for instance, CSC 2nd Degree (15-year felony).
 This tier requires registration on a public registry for 25 years and verification of personal information twice a year.